cloudfoundry/docs-bosh/content/v2-migration-guide.md

 ---

-### Reference pipeline to test  CPI with all combination of Director, CLI and  Stemcell
+### Reference pipeline to test a CPI with all combinations of the Director, CLI and  Stemcell
+This pipeline will use all permutations of the V1 and V2 contracts for the director, CLI and stemcell:
 [Pipeline for CPI V2 testing](https://github.com/cloudfoundry-incubator/bosh-aws-cpi-release/blob/49447ba7ee208c31dddc1b7e3ec2a5f05c88ea99/ci/pipeline_cpi_v2.yml.erb)

-**NOTE:** Few other combination should be taken under consideration
+**NOTE:** A few other factors must be considered.

-- Which version of cpi is specified in `cpi.json`.
+- Which version of the cpi API is specified in `cpi.json`.
-- Usage of V2 vs V1 director
+- Director using the V1 or V2 API contract
-  - For testing, the director is specifying [`director.cpi_api_test_max_version`](https://github.com/cloudfoundry-incubator/bosh-cpi-certification/blob/82dcf1843a1c617e73b59e4640af2090e9e0c37f/aws/assets/ops/director_cpi_version.yml) in its properties to use only the specified version of CPI.
+  - For testing, the director is specifying [`director.cpi_api_test_max_version`](https://github.com/cloudfoundry-incubator/bosh-cpi-certification/blob/82dcf1843a1c617e73b59e4640af2090e9e0c37f/aws/assets/ops/director_cpi_version.yml) in its properties to use only the specified version of CPI contract.
-- On CPI side you can specify `debug.cpi.api_version` for debugging.
+- On the CPI side you can specify `debug.cpi.api_version` for debugging.
 Examples:
   - [spec](https://github.com/cloudfoundry/bosh-aws-cpi-release/blob/f27c51db1930d1d4c12cbbf074962380377e9e74/jobs/aws_cpi/spec#L14-L16)

   ```yaml